Poecilocampa populi

 Poecilocampa populi, the December moth, is a moth of the family Lasiocampidae.

 Description

 The wingspan is 35–45 mm.
 The moth flies from October to December depending on the location.

 The larvae feed on various deciduous trees, such as oak, poplar and lime (Tilia).

+It is considered a pest insect, as the larvae will eat apple and plum trees.

 Distribution

 It is found in Europe, Northern Asia and Japan.